Im5tu/im5tu.github.io/content/article/2015-02-23-Up-And-Running-With-Git-And-Powershell.md

 {
     "categories": [ "Development" ],
     "date": "2015-02-23T18:37:14Z",
     "description": "Here I show you how to quickly get up and running with powershell and git.", "tags": [ "powershell", "git" ],
-   "title": "Up And Running With Git And Powershell"
+    "title": "Up And Running With Git And Powershell", "toc": true
 }

 We've all experienced a time where we use our pc's for a prolonged period of time, accumulating a ton of crap along the way as we try out various technologies and fads.
 After a while, the pc begins to do funny things like crash for no apparent reason.
 This week, I needed to rebuild my dev machine and decided to change from Atlassian's Source Tree over to Powershell and raw git.<!--more-->